scyclow/social/notes.md

 overarching theme:
-  the mysterious creator is just trying to sell you various shit there are some saps floating around the website
+  the mysterious creator is just trying to sell you various shit there are some saps floating around the website story here is that fastcash is buying a lot of advertising - espescially on fake bullshit.
+    this means that fakebullshit is trying to get clicks to make fastcash ad revenue fastcash is really the base of the ad ecosystem

 marketing
   Friend world: a place to meet friends